-Our Leadership programs focus on the development of key social and cooperative skills in young people.
-Beginning at fifteen years of age, the 4-week programs encourage candidates to take on responsibilities or role modelling as they are challenged to support the campers that look up to them.
+Our Leadership programs focus on the development of key social and cooperative skills in young people ages 13-17.
+These 2 & 4-week programs encourage candidates to take on responsibilities or role modelling as they are challenged to support the campers that look up to them.

 The LIT is a one-month program for candidates who are 15 years of age as of January 1st.
 A second round of acceptance will take place for candidates who are 15 by June 30th (based on availability).
 Throughout the month, participants will be encouraged to begin thinking as a leader, while still enjoying the freedom of program selection each day.
 Participants work towards earning their Bronze Medallion or Bronze Cross during the program.

 The dedicated Leadership staff team will guide these candidates throughout their programs, providing helpful support, and a demonstrated love for adventure and the outdoors.

 All leadership programs involve a multi day camping trip as part of the experience.

 The Camp Can-Aqua LIT program has two distinct program focuses:

 A 6 day trip gives participants the opportunity to learn more about the preparation, organization and leadership of a canoe trip.
 The canoe trip takes place nearby in the AnneStuther Tripping Loop.
 An LIT Director supervises each trip group with the support of an alumni support staff.